Artificial Intelligence in Ovarian Cancer Histopathology: A Systematic Review: Search strategy

 \section{Search strategy}

 Searches for all databases are shown here, with any text which is not directly input to the search bar in \textbf{bold} font.
 These searches are each a combination of three aspects - artificial intelligence, ovarian cancer, and histopathology.
 No filters were applied, and all options were left on their default settings.
+The wildcard character, *, was used to search for multiple versions of the same word, for example, ``patholog*" searches for all of ``pathology", ``pathologist", ``pathologists", and ``pathological".